 Today, the 750 square meter church contains 1,200 square meters of shopping space thanks to the modern three-story stack that lets shoppers explore thousands of books while getting a close-up look at stunning seventeenth century paintings that adorn the vault ceiling.
 In addition to the huge collection of Dutch and English language books, the store also features a great cafe in the church ‘apse’ where the alter and choir would otherwise be located.
 Beyond serving up a solid cappuccino, the cafe is regularly used to host cultural activities like book-signings, lectures, debates, and concerts.

-Here are a few more photos of this ‘heavenly’ bookstore, Selexyz Dominicanen:
+Here are a few more photos of this ‘heavenly’ bookstore, Boekhandel Dominicanen: